menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Munford is worth considering.

-Munford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Munford doesn't have a public transportation system that people use for their commute.

 Demographics

-The per capita income in Munford in 2022 was $23,004, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
-This equates to an annual income of $92,016 for a family of four.
+The per capita income in Munford in 2022 was $23,135, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
+This equates to an annual income of $92,540 for a family of four.
 However, Munford contains both very wealthy and poor people as well.
+Munford also has one of the higher rates of people living in poverty in the nation, with 34.94% of its population below the federal poverty line.

 Munford is a somewhat ethnically-diverse town.
 The people who call Munford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Munford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Munford include Irish, English, European, German, and French.
+Important ancestries of people in Munford include English, Irish, European, German, and Scottish.

 The most common language spoken in Munford is English.
-Other important languages spoken here include Italian and Polish.
+Other important languages spoken here include Italian and Spanish.

 Notable & Unique Neighborhood Characteristics